Coded Information Retrieval for Block-Structured DNA-Based Data Storage: A Nonlinear Bound via Column Geometry

 \begin{corollary} If every column of $G$ belongs entirely to $F_1$ or to $F_2$, then $N(F_1) + N(F_2) = n$, and consequently

-In particular, the latter holds for any local MDS code. \end{corollary} \begin{proof} Since $F_1 \cap F_2 = \{0\}$, no nonzero column can lie in both $F_1$ and $F_2$, so $N(F_1)$ and $N(F_2)$ count disjoint sets of columns.
+In particular, the latter holds for any local MDS code. \end{corollary} \begin{IEEEproof} Since $F_1 \cap F_2 = \{0\}$, no nonzero column can lie in both $F_1$ and $F_2$, so $N(F_1)$ and $N(F_2)$ count disjoint sets of columns.
 If every column is pure-file, each $j \in [n]$ is counted by exactly one of $N(F_1)$, $N(F_2)$, giving $N(F_1) + N(F_2) = n$.
-Substituting into \eqref{eq:nonlinear_bound} yields \eqref{eq:pure_hyperbola}. \end{proof}
+Substituting into \eqref{eq:nonlinear_bound} yields \eqref{eq:pure_hyperbola}. \end{IEEEproof}

 \begin{remark} Let $m_{\mathrm{mix}} \coloneqq n - N(F_1) - N(F_2) \ge 0$ denote the number of \emph{mixed} columns, i.e., those lying outside $F_1 \cup F_2$.
 Then \eqref{eq:nonlinear_bound} reads $s_1/E_1 + s_2/E_2 \le 1 + m_{\mathrm{mix}}/n$: the bound degrades proportionally to the fraction of mixed columns, and recovers $\le 1$ precisely when $m_{\mathrm{mix}} = 0$. \end{remark}